 A "web-based search and retrieval system for chemical compounds, bibliographic data and chemical reactions."
 It is is "based on data from Elsevier's industry leading chemistry databases (CrossFire Beilstein, CrossFire Gmelin and Patent Chemistry Database) now merged together to provide harmonized content."
 It indexes core chemistry journals covering organic, metalloroganic, and inorganic chemistry, as well as organic patent publications.

-License Information: There are no restrictions to the number of simultaneous users.
-Access is restricted to current students, faculty, and staff of the University of Saskatchewan, and to "walk-in" users of the University of Saskatchewan Library for their occasional use, for educational, research, and non-commercial personal use.
-It is accessible in the library, on campus, and remotely.
-Systematic copying or downloading of electronic resource content, including the downloading of a full issue, is not permitted by Canadian and International Copyright law.
+Access is restricted to current students, faculty, and staff of the University of Saskatchewan, and walk-in users, for educational, research, and non-commercial personal use.
+Systematic copying or downloading of electronic resource content is not permitted by Canadian and international copyright law.

 ChemSpider SyntheticPages is a freely available interactive database of synthetic chemistry.
 We publish practical and reliable organic, organometallic and inorganic chemical synthesis, reactions and procedures deposited by synthetic chemists.
 Synthetic methods on the site are updated continuously by chemists working in academic and industrial research laboratories.